Extremal sequences for a weighted zero-sum constant: The case when

-Theorems \ref{7} and \ref{8} will show us that the method in Theorem \ref{sq} is the only way to obtain $A$-extremal sequences in $\Z_n$, when any prime divisor of $n$ is at least $7$.
-We shall need the following lemmas.
+Theorems \ref{7} and \ref{8} will show us that the method in Theorem \ref{sq} is the only way to obtain $A$-extremal sequences in $\Z_n$ when any prime divisor of $n$ is at least $7$.
+We shall need the following lemma.

-\begin{lem} Let $A=U(n)^2$, where every prime divisor of $n$ is at least 7 and let $\ell=3^{\Omega(n)}-1$.
-Let $S$ be a sequence in $\Z_n$ and let $q$ be a prime divisor of $n$.
-Suppose we get a subsequence, say $T$, of consecutive terms of $S$ of length at least $(\ell+1)/3$ such that each term of $T$ is divisible by $q$.
-Then, $S$ has an $A$-weighted zero-sum subsequence of consecutive terms. \end{lem}
+\begin{lemma} Let $A=U(n)^2$ where every prime divisor of $n$ is at least 7, $\ell=3^{\Omega(n)}-1$ and let $q$ be a prime divisor of $n$.
+Then a sequence $S$ in $\Z_n$ has an $A$-weighted zero-sum subsequence of consecutive terms if $S$ has a subsequence $T$ of consecutive terms whose length is at least $(\ell+1)/3$, such that each term of $T$ is divisible by $q$. \end{lemma}

 \begin{proof} Let $n'=n/q$ and let $T'$ denote the sequence in $\Z_{n'}$ whose terms are obtained by dividing the terms of $T$ by $q$.
-As $T$ is a sequence of length at least $(\ell+1)/3$ in $\Z_n$, so $T'$ is a sequence of length at least $3^{\Omega(n')}$ in $\Z_{n'}$.
-Also, as every prime divisor of $n'$ is at least 7 and as $C_{A'}(n')=3^{\Omega(n')}$, so, $T'$ has an $A'$-weighted zero-sum subsequence of consecutive terms, where $A'=U(n')^2$.
-Now, by Lemma \ref{c}, we see that $T$ has an $A$-weighted zero-sum subsequence of consecutive terms.
-As $T$ is a subsequence of consecutive terms of $S$, hence $S$ has an $A$-weighted zero-sum subsequence of consecutive terms. \end{proof}
+As $T$ is a sequence of length at least $(\ell+1)/3$ in $\Z_n$, it follows that $T'$ is a sequence of length at least $3^{\Omega(n')}$ in $\Z_{n'}$.
+Also, as every prime divisor of $n'$ is at least 7 and as $C_{A'}(n')=3^{\Omega(n')}$, it follows that $T'$ has an $A'$-weighted zero-sum subsequence of consecutive terms where $A'=U(n')^2$.
+Now by Lemma \ref{c} we see that $T$ has an $A$-weighted zero-sum subsequence of consecutive terms.
+As $T$ is a subsequence of consecutive terms of $S$, it follows that $S$ has an $A$-weighted zero-sum subsequence of consecutive terms. \end{proof}

-\begin{cor} Let $A=U(n)^2$, where every prime divisor of $n$ is at least 7.
+\begin{corollary} Let $A=U(n)^2$ where every prime divisor of $n$ is at least 7.
 Suppose $S$ is an $A$-extremal sequence in $\Z_n$.
-Then, for any prime divisor $q$ of $n$, we have that $q$ is coprime to at least two terms of $S$. \end{cor}
+Then for any prime divisor $q$ of $n$, we have that $q$ is coprime to at least two terms of $S$. \end{corollary}

-\begin{proof} As $S$ is an $A$-extremal sequence in $\Z_n$, so, if $S$ has length $\ell$, then $\ell=3^{\Omega(n)}-1$.
+\begin{proof} As $S$ is an $A$-extremal sequence in $\Z_n$, so $\ell=3^{\Omega(n)}-1$ if $S$ has length $\ell$.
 Suppose there is a prime divisor $q$ of $n$ such that at most one term of $S$ is coprime to $q$.
-Then we get a subsequence, say, $T$ of consecutive terms of $S$ of length at least $(\ell+1)/3$ such that each term of $T$ is divisible by $q$.
-Now, by Lemma \ref{g'}, we see that $S$ has an $A$-weighted zero-sum subsequence of consecutive terms.
+Then we get a subsequence, say $T$, of consecutive terms of $S$ of length at least $(\ell+1)/3$ such that each term of $T$ is divisible by $q$.
+Now by Lemma \ref{g'} we see that $S$ has an $A$-weighted zero-sum subsequence of consecutive terms.
 This contradicts our assumption about $S$.
 Hence, at least two terms of $S$ are coprime to $q$. \end{proof}